 IP Case Law Conference

-- The interaction between trade marks and human rights
+- The interplay between trade marks, designs and copyrights;

 - The role of Boards of Appeal as both European and international dispute resolution bodies;

 - The case law concerning proceedings before the General Court and Court of Justice – which will have its own session for the first time;

 - Conflicts between unregistered signs, domain names and trade marks;

 - And, due to its growing importance, design case law.